xescugc/jsmoo/README.md

   * Only `Roles` can be composed.
   * Roles can `override` existing attributes with the `+` sign.
   * Classes can `override` existing attributes with the sign `+` sign.
-  * If one of the _overrided_ attributes is not declated (with has) before the declaration of the _override_ it will fail loudly.
+  * If one of the _overrided_ attributes is not declated (with has) before the declaration of the _override_ it will fail loudly, basically if you try to `+name` and `name` is not defiend by the Role then it fails..
-  * If a function is defined in the main Class, the Role will not override it.
+  * If a function is defined in the main Class, the Role will not _override_ it.

-The instance and class functions will be composed to the main Class and also the attributes defined with `has`.
+The instance and class functions will be composed to the main Class and also the attributes defined with [`has`](#has) on the Role.

 __Example:__